-This is a second year language course for students who have successfully completed Beginning Italian I and II.
+This is a second year language course for students who have successfully completed Beginning Italian 1 and II (with at least a C grade or higher).
 Emphasis will be on the further development of basic competence in the language and the introduction of more complex ones.
 Class will be conducted entirely in Italian and thus student listening skills will be developed through frequent exposure to authentic language spoken at normal speed.
 Class work will be supplemented with homework using a student activity manual.
 In class students will have the opportunity to speak, write, and collaborate in pairs or small groups.
 Students will also be exposed to different kinds of Italian texts such as newspaper articles, short stories and web pages, in order to develop strong reading skills.
 Italian music and movies will be used in the course of the semester as listening comprehension exercises and as an opportunity for discussion on Italian culture.
 Students will also be challenged to work on writing and speaking skills with in class compositions, conversations, and presentations.